-We have served as Bond Counsel to the Township of Pennsauken, County of Camden, New Jersey ("Township") in connection with the authorization, issuance, sale and delivery of the above-referenced obligations ("Bonds").
+We have served as Bond Counsel to the Township of Pennsauken, County of Camden, New Jersey ("Township"), in connection with the authorization, issuance, sale and delivery of the above-referenced obligations ("Notes").

-The Bonds are authorized pursuant to and in accordance with: (i) the Local Bond Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) the bond ordinances set forth in the Resolution (hereinafter defined), each duly and finally adopted by the Township Committee of the Township and published in accordance with the Local Bond Law (collectively, the "Bond Ordinances"); (iii) a resolution adopted by the Township Committee of the Township on May 19, 2022 ("Resolution"); and (iv) a Certificate of Determination and Award executed by the Chief Financial Officer of the Township on May 25, 2022 ("Award Certificate").
+The Notes are issued pursuant to and in accordance with: (i) the Local Bond Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) bond ordinances 2022-08, 2023-05, and 2023-11, each duly and finally adopted by the Township Committee (collectively, the "Bond Ordinances"); and (iii) a Certificate of Determination and Award, executed by the Chief Financial Officer of the Township on June 27, 2023 ("Award Certificate").